Contact Us: studentsuccess@sandiego.edu

 (619) 260-7521

 Our number one priority is you!
 Our team has prepared a checklist of items that will set you up for success and clarify all action items as a new student.
-After you have enrolled for your first term, please complete and review all of the following before classes start.
+After you are enrolled for your first term and receive a confirmation email from a member of our team, please complete and review all of the following before classes start.

 This webinar will go over a comprehensive look at your program and what to expect as an online learner including resources and tips for success.
 Each webinar should last around 30-40 minutes.
-Please RSVP for your Welcome Webinar as soon as possible.
+Once you have been registered for classes and receive a confirmation email from our team, you will be emailed the link to schedule your welcome webinar to your @sandiego.edu email address.

 In this call, you’ll “meet” a member of your Student Success Team for your program.
-Once you attend the welcome webinar, you will be given the link to schedule your new student check-in call.
 This will be a chance for us to answer any additional questions you have before you start your first term.
-Please be sure to have any Blackboard-related, program-related, or finance-related questions prepared.
+Please be sure to have any Canvas-related, program-related, or finance-related questions prepared.
+After attending the Welcome Webinar, you will be prompted to schedule your call using a scheduling link.

-The New Student Orientation course is designed to help you navigate your way around Blackboard prior to beginning your first class.
-You will learn where to find the syllabus, course schedule, assignments, and the discussion board.
+The New Student Orientation course is designed to help you navigate your way around the course's layout prior to beginning your first class.
+You will learn where to find the syllabus, course schedule, assignments, and discussion board.

 Your Orientation is mandatory, and must be completed before the first day of class— so we encourage you to get started!
 Please plan to spend about 16-20 hours completing the Orientation course.
 You can move through the Orientation at your own pace, so schedule your time accordingly.